MichaelE919/ncaa-stats-webscraper/README.md

 ## Usage

 Clone or download the repository to your machine, change into the newly created directory, then run the script.
 Python takes care of the rest.
-(Almost, as I'll point out in a but.)
+(Almost, as I'll point out in a bit.)

 ```sh
 git clone https://github.com/MichaelE919/ncaa-stats-webscrapper.git